DebugPrivilege/InsightEngineering/Debugging 101/Section 8: Introduction to WPT/WPA Review - CLR Module Load Events/README.md

 ![image](https://github.com/DebugPrivilege/InsightEngineering/assets/63166600/0992b2e7-0fd2-4731-bf21-1bb94dd2255b)

-The above example overlaps with what has been described here within the white paper:
+The example mentioned above aligns with the description in the white paper.
+It details that the IIS Worker Process does not load its generated temporary .NET assemblies reflectively from byte arrays.

 ![image](https://github.com/DebugPrivilege/InsightEngineering/assets/63166600/461a0531-b0cd-4dbd-8dd0-28de925767da)